 Just choose your favorite ready-made legumes and veggies, throw them in a bowl and mix them up.
 Done.
 This recipe calls for pinto beans, chickpeas, and black beans, but you can choose whatever you have in your pantry or buy your favorite ones!
 Don’t have pinto beans?
 Swap them for a can of lentils!
 Don’t like cilantro?
 Chopped up some parsley and throw it in there.
 There isn’t a more versatile salad out there!Print

 This simple plant-based 3 bean salad recipe can be made in moments and is wicked cheap!
 Plus, it’s packed with protein and nutrients to fuel your body.
 Hello, delicious fiesta salad…and hello, health!

-- 3-4 tablespoons lemon or lime juice about 1 small lemon or lime
+- 3 to 4 tablespoons of lemon or lime juice (about 1 small lemon or lime)

-- ½ teaspoon garlic minced (about 1 small clove) add in step 1
+- ½ teaspoon of garlic, minced (about 1 small clove, add in step 1)

 - In a large bowl, mix together all the ingredients.
 The salad can be served chilled or at room temperature.

 Toni’s Tips: To make this a meal, serve it over a bed of brown rice.
 If your canned beans and corn have salt, you don’t have to add salt to the dish.

 Testers’ Tips: “I like salads with crunch and seasonings, so I recommend adding some matchstick-sized pieces of jicama or carrot, and maybe some cumin or chili powder.
 If serving over rice, definitely skip the crunchies, but I love this over lettuce!” —Susan M. from Kingsland, GA

 If you’re looking to make this dish a bit more complete and even more filling, then serving the salad over brown rice, quinoa or couscous would be amazing!
 It would add more substance and add enough volume for you to serve this as a lunch for the whole family.